Olin Library offers many welcoming spaces, technology-related services, as well as audio and visual materials for our users.

 - US Government publications are filed by SuDoc number (e.g. NAS 1.29/3-2)

 Small flatbed scanners are available in Olin Library on levels A, 2, and 3 in the stack area adjacent to the catalog-only systems.
 Two KIC Bookeye overhead scanners are also available – adjacent to the Olin Library Help Desk on Level 1 and in the Kranzberg Art & Architecture Library copy room.
 The Bookeye can scan from a flat surface or a v-cradle and documents can be saved to a USB drive or sent via email.

 Audio and Visual Materials

 Thousands of DVDs are available at Olin Library.
 The collection is shelved on Level B and fully browsable.
-The link below will take you to a page of DVDs by subject or language.
-These categories are not comprehensive, so if you are looking for a particular title and you don’t find it, search for that title in the Classic Catalog.
+The Olin Library DVD List below shows links to lists of DVDs by subject or language.
+These categories are not comprehensive, so if you are looking for a particular title and you do not find it, search for that title in the Classic Catalog.
 There are also some DVDs in the Music and Art & Architecture Libraries.